LordEidi/wombag/README.md

 ## How to run ##

 Point your Wallabag client to the root of **Wombag**.
-Use any credential you wish, every user gets logged in.
-Please stay save, install **Wombag** only in a trusted environment.
-At least until we include authentication mechanisms.
+The rest should work as expected.

+If you want to play around with the API for a bit, you might be interested in these curl examples:

+* add entry: _curl -X POST 'http://0.0.0.0:8081/api/entries/' --data 'url=http://test' -H 'Content-Type:application/x-www-form-urlencoded' -H "Authorization: Bearer (your access token)"_

+* get entries: _curl -X GET 'http://0.0.0.0:8081/api/entries/?page=1&perPage=20' -H "Authorization: Bearer (your access token)"_

+* get entry: _curl -X GET 'http://0.0.0.0:8081/api/entries/1' -H "Authorization: Bearer (your access token)"_

+* patch entry: _curl -X PATCH 'http://0.0.0.0:8081/api/entries/1' --data 'archive=1&starred=1' -H 'Content-Type:application/x-www-form-urlencoded' -H "Authorization: Bearer (your access token)"_

 ## Contribution ##